Survey: Chances Are, Your Employees Aren’t Reading Your Emails

 How can you make sure important HR messages are actually getting across to employees?

-• Diversify your communication: You probably don’t need to send an email for every message you want to convey.
+- Diversify your communication: You probably don’t need to send an email for every message you want to convey.
 Decide what information is better suited for chat and mass texting.
-Relying on email for longer or more detailed messages that are sent less frequently.
+Rely on email for longer or more detailed messages that are sent less frequently.

 Only about 1 in 10 employees always check their email after hours